 A dog playing in a field

-When temperatures rise, it’s essential to protect your dog from overheating – especially if they’re older or have a thick coat – whether you're out walking or relaxing at home.
+When temperatures rise, it’s essential to protect your dog from overheating, whether you're out walking or relaxing at home.

-To help pet owners navigate hot spells, we spoke to Anna Ewers Clark, veterinary standards lead at the animal welfare charity Blue Cross.
+To help pet owners navigate hot spells, we checked in with Caroline Reay, veterinary standards lead at the animal welfare charity Blue Cross.

-She gave us some practical tips on spotting the early signs of heatstroke and explained why products like cooling coats aren’t always as helpful as they seem, often warming up quickly and trapping heat.
+Caroline shares practical advice on spotting the early signs of heatstroke and explains why products such as cooling coats aren't always as effective as they seem, as they can quickly warm up and trap heat.

 At a glance: keeping your dog cool

-• Don't take your dog out if it's too hot Most dogs are comfortable in temperatures up to 20°C. If it’s any hotter, the risk of heatstroke increases, especially for overweight dogs, very young or elderly pets, and breeds with thick coats or flat faces.
+• Don't take your dog out if it's too hot As temperatures rise above 20°C, the risk of heatstroke increases, especially for overweight dogs, very young or elderly pets, and breeds with thick coats or flat faces.

-• Learn how to identify heatstroke Watch for signs of overheating, such as panting (especially if the tongue is curled) or heavy breathing.
-Serious symptoms can include vomiting, collapse or seizures.
+• Learn how to identify heatstroke Watch for signs of overheating, such as excessive panting or heavy breathing.
+More serious symptoms can include vomiting, collapse or seizures.

 • Never leave your dog alone in the car Even in the shade, it only takes a few minutes for a car to become dangerously hot.